 Head north out of Auckland and you will eventually come across the Bay of Islands.

-This gorgeous collection of islands on the eastern side of the North Island is home to secluded bays, coastal walks and plenty of history, putting it firmly on our best of New Zealand list.
+This gorgeous collection of islands on the eastern side of the North Island is home to secluded bays, coastal walks, and plenty of history, putting it firmly on our best of New Zealand list.

 Head to Waitangi Treaty Grounds to get a deeper understanding of New Zealand’s history at the place where the Treaty of Waitangi was signed.
 This treaty formed New Zealand as a British Colony.

-Head over to the lovely little town of Russell, once known as ‘the hell-hole of the pacific,’ it decidedly less debaucherous these days.
+Head over to the lovely little town of Russell, once known as ‘the hell-hole of the pacific,’ it is decidedly less debaucherous these days.

 If you are on a budget then stay in the small nondescript town of Paihia.
 It’s an excellent gateway to the Bay of Islands and far cheaper than other places in the area.

 SPECIAL DEAL: Book a tour of the Bay of Islands here!

 This rarely visited region south of the Bay of Islands is a hidden gem on New Zealand’s North Island.

 The area is home to some truly spectacular coastal scenery, deserted beaches, and lovely walking trails.